The world is huge

 Pormezz | Adobe Stock

-When you buy a CDW, the rental company surrenders its rights to charge you for damage to a car rental—with a few exceptions, such as tire damage or gross negligence.
+When you buy a CDW, the rental company surrenders its rights to charge you for damage to a car rental—with a few exceptions, such as tire damage, gross negligence, damage occurring when an unauthorized driver is at the wheel, and even driving on an unpaved road.
 (CDW terms and conditions vary by car rental company, so you’ll want to read them carefully before committing.)
 But otherwise, no matter how banged up the car could be, you’re off the hook: Just turn it in and be on your way.
-No other approach—your own insurance, your credit card, or a third-party policy—is as comprehensive or convenient.
+No other approach—your insurance, credit card, or third-party policy—is as comprehensive or convenient.
 If you want that full flexibility and peace of mind, pay for CDW.

 CDW Insurance Is Ridiculously Overpriced

-Typically, a CDW starts at around $30 per day and can go higher.
+Typically, a CDW starts at around $30 daily and can go higher.
 The actuarial cost to the rental company—the amount it would allocate toward a damage pool based on risk experience—is probably just a few dollars a day; the rest is theirs to keep.
-No wonder the agents push it so hard: It’s clearly a lot more profitable than the car rental alone.
+No wonder the agents push it so hard: It’s a lot more profitable than the car rental alone.

 You’ll Pay Up Front for All Damage